puppetlabs/education-builds/README.markdown

   instead of PE_VERSION to get the latest pre-release for the specified family.
 * **PRE_RELEASE**
   If this is set to true, rake will use pre-release PE versions.

+* **STABLE_MODULES**
+  If this is set to true, rake will use the "release" branch of the pltraining modules.
+Otherwise it defaults to using the "master".

 A build without PE_VERSION or PE_FAMILY specified will use the latest release version of PE.
 A build with PRE_RELEASE set to true requires PE_VERSION or